silverstripe/silverstripe-framework/docs/en/installation/from-source.md

 The best way to install from source is to use [Composer](composer).

-The original instructions on this page have been removed, as they are obsolete and misleading.
+The original instructions on this page have been removed, as they were obsolete and misleading.
 Please use Composer instead.